web-deps/odom/docs/components.md

 You can use a number of ways to import assets into the component modules.
 One way we have looked at already is using `assetManager.fetchAsset`.
 The other two ways is by using the fetch API of the window object and using file loaders of build tools.
 Let us look at each one of these methods in detail.

-#### `fetchAsset`
+#### `assetManager`

 The method `assetManager.fetchAsset` allows us to import assets dynamically into our component module.
-This method provides a simpler API than the fetch API (which we will look into shortly) as you do not have to convert the file contents to a string on your own.
-However, `fetchAsset` has the same disadvantage as the aforementioned alternative, dynamic importation.
+The export `assetManager` has other methods used for importing modules.
+The method [`importModule`](./api/asset-manager.md#importmodule) is used to import ES modules and [`prefetch`](./api/asset-manager.md#prefetch) is used to prefetch all kinds of assets.
+The method `fetchAsset` provides a simpler API than the `window.fetch` API (which we will look into shortly) as you do not have to convert the file contents to a string on your own.
+Also, `importModule` also has a simpler interface than `window.import` because it gets the module contents on your behalf.
+However, `assetManager` has the same disadvantage as the aforementioned alternatives - dynamic importation.
 For assets required in a module, dynamic imports/fetches are usually not the best way to do things.
 Dynamic imports result into many requests being made to the server at runtime.
 This usually results in poor performance.

-#### `fetch`

-The API `fetch` of the `window` object can be used to import text content from files.
-Unlike `assetManager.fetchAsset`, you have to convert the file contents to a string on your own by reading the response to completion using the method `text` of the response object.
-This method has the disadvantage described in [`fetchAsset`](#fetchasset) section.
-The `fetch` API has other alternatives that offer similar functionality.

 #### Build Tools